-When you have the biggest Korean community in Europe situated in the suburb town of New Malden invariably you will have a wee quandary of deciding where to eat so I’ll start by introducing you to Su La.
-It’s a magnificent little gem tucked away in between a corner shop and an unassuming B&B which serves up some delicious coal BBQ, pancakes and Tteokbokki.
+When you have the biggest Korean community in Europe situated in the suburb town of New Malden, invariably you will have a wee quandary of deciding where to eat so I’ll start by introducing you to Su La.
+It’s a magnificent little gem tucked away in between a corner shop and an unassuming B&B which serves up some delicious charcoal BBQ, pancakes and Tteokbokki.
 (That’s their spicy, chewy rice cake stew in case you’re wondering).
 It’s nicely laid out here with private booths in each end of the restaurant with seating in between and hidden rooms that have traditional floor tables within.

 Roasted barley tea is a caffeine-free, thirst quenching and soothes your tongue from the spicy gochujang.

 In Korean dining you’re always served a selection of mouth-watering appetisers called ‘banchan’ at the beginning.
 Here you have kelp seasoned with vinegar, sesame seasoned beansprouts and of course kimchi which are all glorious.

 Kimchijeon – kimchi pancake £7.90.
 It’s some of the best I’ve had in New Malden and they are every bit as magnificent as the pictures.
-That umami-laden dipping sauce (choganjang) that is made of chilli powder, soy, sesame and spring onions elevates it to another level.
+That umami-laden dipping sauce (choganjang) that is made of chilli powder, soy, sesame and spring onions elevates the pancake to another level.

 Gun-mandu – pan fried dumplings £6.90.
 These are filled with seasoned mince pork, carrots, spring onions and potato glass noodles (japchae).
 You can’t ask for more with this crispy dumpling exterior and flavour packed filling.

 Tteobokki £7.90.
 It’s those chewy, fudgy rice cake cylinders that exude pure eating pleasure.
 They are slow simmered with potent gochujang sauce and slithers of fish cakes, spring onions, carrots and cabbage.

-Dipping your dumplings into the tteobokki sauce is elemental!
+Dipping your dumplings into the tteobokki sauce is elemental and essential!

 An off menu item is the Sundae £10 – a Korean blood sausage that is widely eaten all over Korea.
 There is definitely some gaminess in the casing which makes a lovely snap and the filling is mainly rice based vs japchae which is synonymous of North Korea.
 Don’t let the concept put you off as they are really rather rewarding to eat.